-Cyberattack simulation, aka Threat Simulation, is an emerging IT security technology that can help discover gaps, vulnerabilities, and misconfigurations in your security infrastructure.
-We will take a look at the need for adversary simulation and the top ten open-source adversary simulation tools.
+Cyberattack simulation, aka adversary emulation, is an emerging IT security technology that helps discover gaps, vulnerabilities, and misconfigurations in your security infrastructure.
+Whether you're evaluating Atomic Red Team alternatives, comparing BAS simulation tools, or building a comprehensive adversary emulation program, this guide covers the top 10 open-source adversary emulation tools available today.

 As a CISO, you must maintain a proactive security program that defends your organisation against all sorts of cyber attacks.
-However, even maintaining a security baseline is difficult, let alone having a mature security program, to begin with.
+However, even maintaining a security baseline is difficult, let alone having a mature security program.

 Open Source Adversary Emulation Tools